tempse/PS-generate/docs/remove-backup-seeds.md

     1) Create all possible pairings between the current seeds and all other seeds.
-	1) A backup seed is required to have a larger or equal prescale value than a potential "signal" (no-backup) seed, unless the option `--no-prescale-checks` is given (in which case prescales are ignored altogether).
+	1) A backup seed is required to have a larger or equal prescale value than a potential "main" (no-backup) seed, unless the option `--no-prescale-checks` is given (in which case prescales are ignored altogether).
     1) For each seed pair, require that at least one of the "backup seed